JayaswalPrateek/MyCSnotesForME/Cpp.md

 - you can still point to the const of a data type of a variable without it having to be a constant
 - if we write `const` at the end of a function signature in a class then the compiler will not allow that functions to modify values of the class
 	- you can also make a parameter in call by reference const to add some restrictions on what a function can do with the variables
+- if a <mark style="background: #D2B3FFA6;">class is marked final</mark> by adding keyword final after the class name then the class cannot be inherited further
+	- in C++, the `final` keyword can be used to prevent a virtual function from being overridden in child classes
+- <mark style="background: #D2B3FFA6;">smart pointer</mark>
+	- deallocates itself when pointer out of scope

 <mark style="background: #FFB86CA6;">preprocessor directives</mark>
 - if a constant is needed across all files